librato/heroku-addon-docs/addon-doc.md

 Use the `heroku addons:upgrade` command to migrate to a new plan.

     :::term
-    $ heroku addons:upgrade librato:newplan
+    $ heroku addons:upgrade librato:gold-10
-    -----> Upgrading librato:newplan to sharp-mountain-4005... done, v18 ($49/mo)
+    -----> Upgrading librato:gold-10 to sharp-mountain-4005... done, v18 ($49/mo)
-           Your plan has been updated to: librato:newplan
+           Your plan has been updated to: librato:gold-10

 ## Removing the add-on